Kevineze28/Ezeokekefile/Docker/README.md

 - Easy portability — spin up new Jenkins instances in seconds.
 ```
 ### 🔑 Key Docker Commands Used
-The keu commnads i used in this project to run various commands on my docker container are as follows:
+The key commnads i used in this project to run various commands on my docker container are as follows:

 ```bash